-Three Men Sentenced for Human Trafficking in Las Vegas - NewsBreak
+Three men sentenced for human trafficking in Las Vegas - NewsBreak

-A man from San Bernardino, California, and two Las Vegas residents were sentenced to prison last week in three separate human trafficking related investigations.
+A man from California and two men from Las Vegas were sentenced to prison last week in three separate human trafficking-related investigations.

-Tyler Sampson, 26, a San Bernardino, California resident, pleaded guilty on March 15, 2022 to felon in possession of a firearm and possession of child pornography.
+Tyler Sampson, 26, of San Bernardino, Calif., pleaded guilty on March 15 to felon in possession of a firearm and possession of child pornography.

 According to court documents, on July 19, 2021, Las Vegas Metropolitan Police Department officers were patrolling a portion of Tropicana Avenue where they spotted Sampson’s illegally parked car.
 A woman spoke with the officers and told them Sampson was a “pimp.”